Achieving Goals: Better Together Than Alone

 As you look ahead to 2021, what are your personal and professional goals?
 What are the important decisions you need to make to achieve them?
 What investments are you willing to make?
 Do you have a plan including what, when, and by whom they will be executed?

 Whether you’re growing your business, planning to exit your business, or just wanting to improve your personal and professional situation, it all starts with a plan.
 To make it real, it also requires accountability for execution.
 We are better together than we are alone!

-Jayne McQuillan, CPA, MBA, is a strategic management consultant and the owner of Journey Consulting, LLC, in Green Bay
+Jayne McQuillan, CPA, MBA, Certified Exit Planning Advisor (CEPA) is the owner of Journey Consulting, LLC